 This course focuses on many of the issues confronting American Society in the 21st century.
 Topics will be studied, debated, and evaluated with regards to their relevance at the time the course is being historically relevant.
-Potential topics include: Gun Control/School Shootings, Abortion, Illegal Immigration, Welfare, Defense Spending/Government Waste, Drug Legalization, Affirmative Action, Gay Rights, Environmental Issues, the Death Penalty, Physician Assisted Suicide, and Universal.
-The course will have a seminar structure with an emphasis on discussion.
-Students are expected to successfully complete primary and secondary source readings and conduct research using a variety of print, media, and technological sources.
+Potential topics include: Gun Control/School Shootings, Abortion, Illegal Immigration, Welfare, Defense Spending/Government Waste, Drug Legalization, Affirmative Action, Gay Rights, Environmental Issues, the Death Penalty, and Physician Assisted Suicide.
+The course will have an emphasis on discussion.
+Students are expected to successfully complete readings and conduct research using a variety of print, media, and technological sources.

 Criminal Law

 .50 credit/1 semester Grades 11-12